-The Automotive Technology program prepares students as entry-level technicians in the automobile and diesel industries.
+The two-year Automotive Technology Associates Degree program prepares students as entry-level technicians in the automobile and diesel industries.

 Graduates can work for employers in the automotive career fields of automotive, truck, farm and earthmoving equipment dealerships; truck, power generation and construction companies; automotive service centers; engine repair/machine shops; automotive equipment distributors; independent service garages; automotive parts manufacturers; sales representation; and auto insurance companies.